• Disease Overview

 Treatment

-There is no specific treatment for MSA.
-Treatment is aimed at controlling the symptoms of the disease.
-Drugs that are used to treat people with Parkinson’s disease, most notably levodopa (given in tablets of Sinemet), may also be prescribed for individuals with MSA.
-However, the effectiveness of such medications varies greatly among affected individuals.
-In many cases, individuals do not respond or respond poorly to such therapy.
-Approximately 1/3 of affected individuals respond to levodopa therapy.
-However, in most cases, the effectiveness of this therapy decreases over time.
+Medications that are used to treat people with Parkinson’s disease, most notably levodopa (given in tablets of Sinemet), may also be prescribed for individuals with MSA.
+However, the effectiveness of such medications varies greatly among affected people.
+In many people, it is not effective, or it is only partially effective.
+About 1/3 of affected people improve with levodopa therapy.
+However, in most people, the effectiveness of this therapy decreases over time.
 In addition, these drugs must be used with caution because they may lower blood pressure.

-In addition to levodopa, other drugs used to treat Parkinson’s disease may be used to treat individuals with MSA.
+Other drugs used to treat Parkinson’s disease may be used to treat individuals with MSA.
 These include dopamine agonists such as ropinirole (Requip) and pramipexole (Mirapexin) and an antiviral drug known as amantadine (Symmetrel).

-Low blood pressure upon standing (orthostatic hypotension) may be treated by dietary increases in salt consumption, using a head-up tilt of the bed at night, by ingestion of 500mls water before exertion, rising slowly, and avoiding heavy carbohydrate meals.
+Low blood pressure upon standing (orthostatic hypotension) may be treated by dietary increases in salt consumption, using a head-up tilt of the bed at night, by ingestion of 500mls water before exertion, rising slowly and avoiding heavy carbohydrate meals.

-The drug midodrine hydrochloride (ProAmatine) has been approved by the Food and Drug Administration (FDA) for the treatment of low blood pressure sometimes associated with MSA.
+The drug midodrine hydrochloride (ProAmatine) has been approved by the U.S. Food and Drug Administration (FDA) for the treatment of low blood pressure sometimes associated with MSA.

 Adrenergic drugs such as ephedrine may be used to treat low blood pressure.
 The drug L-threo-dihydroxyphenylserine (L-DOPS or L-threo-DOPS) can also be used to treat low blood pressure.

-In later stages of MSA, where there is a risk of aspiration due to swallowing difficulty, a feeding tube may be inserted directly into the stomach (gastrostomy tube).
+When there is a risk of aspiration due to swallowing difficulty, a feeding tube may be inserted directly into the stomach (gastrostomy tube).
 A tracheostomy may be required for life-threatening breathing complications, daytime stridor, or abnormal vocal cord mobility.
 A tracheostomy is a procedure during which a tube is placed through a surgical opening in the throat to prevent breathing difficulties.
 In addition, affected individuals may be unable to walk unassisted or may require a wheelchair.

 • < Previous section